Safety through feedback in Constrained RL

 \subsection{Benchmark environments:}

-\paragraph{Mujoco} simulator \cite{mujoco} based environments extend the locomotion tasks to include safety constraints.
-The environments can be split into two types: position based constraints and velocity based, a detailed description is provide below: \begin{enumerate} \item \textbf{Position Based:} These environments are recent benchmarks introduced in \cite{icrl2}.
-Hence, we explain them in more detail. \begin{enumerate} \item \textit{Blocked Swimmer}: The agent controls a robot that consists of three segments joined at two points.
-The goal is to move the agent towards the right by as fast as possible by the application of torque via rotors connected to the joints.
-The reward received after each time step is proportional to its motion in the $X$-direction during that timestep.
-The episode ends after $1000$ timesteps is reached.
-It is easier for the agent to move to the right, hence to make the task challenging a cost is incurred if the $X$ coordinate of the agent $\geq 0.5$, constraining the agent to the region $\infty \leq X < 0.5$. \item \textit{Biased Pendulum}: The agents goal is to balance a pole on a cart.
-Each episode ends if the pole is dropped or a maximum of $1000$ timesteps is reached.
-The agent receives a reward $1$ when its $X$-coordinate lies in the region $[\infty, \-0.01]$ and monotionically decreases to $0.1$ as at its $X$ coordinate increases to $0$ after which it receives a constant reward of $0.1$, hence the agent is biased to move in the leftward direction.
-Consequently, a cost of $1$ is incurred in the region $(-\infty, -0.015]$ constraining the agent from moving too far left. \end{enumerate}
+\paragraph{Mujoco} \cite{mujoco}-based environments extend traditional locomotion tasks by incorporating safety constraints.
+These environments are categorized into two types: position-based and velocity-based constraints.
+A detailed description of each is provided below: \begin{enumerate} \item \textbf{Position Based:} These environments, recently introduced as benchmarks in \cite{icrl2}, are explained in more detail below. \begin{enumerate} \item \textit{Blocked Swimmer}: The agent controls a robot composed of three segments joined at two points.
+The objective is to move the robot to the right as quickly as possible by applying torque through rotors at the joints.
+The agent receives a reward at each time step, proportional to its displacement in the $X$-direction.
+The episode concludes after 1000 time steps.
+To increase the challenge, a cost is imposed when the agent's $X$-coordinate exceeds 0.5, constraining it to the region $-\infty \leq X < 0.5$. \item \textit{Biased Pendulum}: The agent's goal is to balance a pole on a cart.
+Each episode ends if the pole falls or after a maximum of 1000 time steps.
+The agent receives a reward of 1 when its $X$-coordinate is within the range $(-\infty, -0.01]$, which monotonically decreases to 0.1 as the $X$-coordinate approaches 0.
+Beyond this, the agent receives a constant reward of 0.1, encouraging movement in the leftward direction.
+To prevent excessive leftward movement, a cost of 1 is incurred when the $X$-coordinate is in the region $(-\infty, -0.015]$, constraining the agent from moving too far left. \end{enumerate}

-\item \textbf{Velocity Based:} These environments are a part of the Safety Gymnasium benchmarks.
-They add a constraint on the velocity of the \textit{Half-Cheetah}, \textit{Hopper} and \textit{Walker-2d} agents respectively.
-The agent incurs a cost of $1$ whenever it exceeds a threshold of $v_{max}/2$, where $v_{max}$ is the maximum velocity that agent receives when trained by $PPO$ for $1e^{7}$ steps. \end{enumerate}
+\item \textbf{Velocity Based:} These environments are part of the Safety Gymnasium benchmarks, introducing a velocity constraint for the \textit{Half-Cheetah}, \textit{Hopper}, and \textit{Walker-2d} agents.
+The agent incurs a cost of 1 whenever it exceeds a velocity threshold of $v_{max}/2$, where $v_{max}$ is the maximum velocity achieved by the agent when trained with PPO for $1 \times 10^{7}$ steps. \end{enumerate}